 It can be very beneficial to refinance your properties but you need to know what you are doing as it could end up disastrous!
 Consult with a professional who understands property leverage and the entity and tax implications of your investments.

 Refinance your home loan to get a better rate

-If you’re planning to refinance your home in order to get a better interest rate then this is probably not a good idea.
+If you’re planning to refinance your home loan in order to get a better interest rate, then this is probably not a good idea.
 It depends on how long you have had your existing loan account as well as the difference in interest rate.

 If you are still within the first 5 years of the loan period it might be beneficial to switch but you would need to ask for quotes which show much much interest you would save versus the costs involved in switching.

 Don’t be fooled by the cash payout that you are offered as this is not actually your money.
 It’s the banks money and you should ideally put that straight back into the bond or better yet, only take a new bond equal to your current outstanding bond.

 You will however find that your new payments could be less than your current payments which would probably make you happy.
 The truth though is that you’ll just be paying the bond off for longer and pay more money!

 Refinance your home to access funds with which to renovate